Flank Alopecia Seasonal Baldness in Bulldogs and French Bulldogs

 Bulldog puppies are rarely affected by flank alopecia.

-Flank Alopecia Seasonal Baldness in Bulldogs and French Bulldogs APPEARANCE:
+Flank Alopecia Seasonal Baldness in Bulldogs / Appearance:

-Most bulldog seasonal baldness results in hyperpigmented, black, or dark coat color, and typically, irregular appearance.
+Most bulldog seasonal baldness results in hyperpigmented, black, or dark coat color, and patchy pigmented baldness is usually irregular in appearance.

-Often the patterns present on both flanks with similar appearances.
+Often the patterns present on both flanks with a similar balding appearances.

-Flank Alopecia Seasonal Baldness in Bulldogs and French Bulldogs DIAGNOSIS
+Flank Alopecia Seasonal Baldness in Bulldogs / DIAGNOSIS

 In most cases, bulldog flank alopecia is diagnosed based on: